 The other bonus feature of the 50th year Sabbath, known as The Jubilee or in Hebrew Ha Yobel (which literally means trumpet or ram’s horn blast) is that all debts are wiped clear, and all real estate ownership gets righteously reset.
 It more or less forces us to store our most valuable treasures in heaven, as we are reminded as to whom our true land-LORD is.

 Frankly, it’s really complicated and very hard to manage or even imagine this system in actual use—everyone needs to have the most humble of hearts, and be willing to let go of any personal control of rights, money, property, and power.
 If we had a law like this in the U.S. there would be a bloody civil war every 50 years, guaranteed.

 In fact, this amazing Biblical blessing, aimed at the least wealthy and least powerful, is SO challenging to pull off without a righteous king to get it done, that this command has never been fully obeyed in the history of Israel.

 If only we were waiting for a righteous king to arrive…

 If only we were waiting for loud trumpet blast…

-One of the 7 annual Sabbaths, the one most mirrors the 7th day Sabbath, occurs on the first day of the 7th month.
+One of the 7 annual Sabbaths, the one that most mirrors the 7th day Sabbath, occurs on the first day of the 7th month.
 It is called Yom Teruah.
 In Hebrew, this phase means The Day of Trumpets, or The Day of Loud Shouts.
-This is a prophetic celebration that honors the a mostly ignored concept of “The Millennial Reign” of Messiah that is crucial to understand in the life of a believer.
+This is a prophetic celebration that honors the mostly ignored concept of “The Millennial Reign” of Messiah that is crucial to understand in the life of a believer.

 The premise of Messiah’s return is so closely tied to His Sabbaths and Appointed Times that if you aren’t observing either, it’s easy to miss what are supposed to be extremely obvious patterns.